 Webhooks Overview

-Webhooks let your application receive real-time HTTP notifications when events occur in your Vivreal group — such as a collection object being created, an integration connecting, or a site deployment completing.
+Webhooks let your application receive real-time HTTP notifications when content events occur in your Vivreal group — such as a collection object being created, updated, or deleted, or an integration object (e.g., a Stripe product) changing.

 How Webhooks Work

-When an event occurs, Vivreal sends an HTTP POST request to your registered endpoint URL with a JSON payload describing the event.
-Your server processes the payload and returns a 200 response to acknowledge receipt.
+When an event occurs, Vivreal queues the event and asynchronously sends an HTTP POST request to your registered endpoint URL with a JSON payload describing the event.
+Your server processes the payload and returns a 2xx response to acknowledge receipt.

-Vivreal Event → HTTP POST → Your Endpoint → 200 OK
+Vivreal Event → SQS Queue → HTTP POST → Your Endpoint → 2xx OK

-If your endpoint does not respond with a 2xx status code, Vivreal retries the delivery according to the retry policy.
+If your endpoint does not respond with a 2xx status code (or times out), Vivreal retries delivery via the queue and auto-disables the endpoint after repeated consecutive failures (see Retry Policy).

 Setting Up a Webhook